-Unit 2 - Establishing a business
+Unit 2: Establishing a business

-This unit focuses on the establishment phase of a business's life.
-Establishing a business involves complying with legal requirements as well as making decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
+This unit focuses on the establishment phase of a business.
+Establishing a business involves compliance with legal requirements as well as decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
+In this unit students examine the legal requirements that must be met to establish a business.
+They investigate the essential features of effective marketing and consider the best way to meet the needs of the business in terms of staffing and financial record keeping.
+Students analyse management practices by applying key knowledge to contemporary business case studies from the past four years.